Mission: 2110: Setting

 In 2030, scientists Laura Gant and Simon Lansing created the Roboidz – robot machines intended for the benefit of mankind, both on earth and beyond.
-However, the Roboidz eventually turned against their creators after a revolt in Gamma FI4, lead by an advanced Roboid called Arkon, and they returned to Earth with the intent of destroying mankind.
+However, the Roboidz eventually turned against their creators after a revolt in Gamma FI4, led by an advanced Roboid called Arkon, and they returned to Earth with the intent of destroying mankind.
 In the resulting war of 2067, mankind was all but wiped out after an army of a million human soldiers all fell in battle.
 In the year 2110, Caleb (as far as he knows) is the only survivor of the war and the last human alive.
 He is part human, part machine, and has no memory of his past life, having been cryogenically frozen many years ago.
 He is the only hope for humanity so he enlists the help of young recruits from 100 years in the past (2010) via a time machine, training them to battle the Roboidz and become the ultimate recruit to help rid the world of the Roboidz and their leader Neuros.

 Along the way, Caleb attempts find out about his past, the origins of the Roboidz, and also desperately tries to make contact with any potential fellow survivors of the war.
 He often consults his only other ally Cybele, an AI that knows about some of Caleb's past and the Roboidz, for answers, with Cybele often having to tell Caleb to instead focus on his mission.
 It's eventually revealed that Cybele is the consciousness of Laura Gant, Caleb's mother and co-creator of the Robiodz, and it's heavily hinted that Neuros is the brain of Laura, thus also being Caleb's mother.

 At the end of series 1, Caleb seemingly succeeds in stopping the Roboidz by defeating Arkon, but it's shown post-credits that he survived and re-powered up the Roboidz.
 The series 2 finale had Caleb come face to face with Neuros for the first time.
 Enraged over her suggestion that she is his true mother, Caleb smashes her on the ground, seemingly killing her, though the post-credit sequence suggested that she may be still alive.